Opensource-Academy/about/README.md

 # About

 ## What
-Opensource Academy aims to provide guidance to indviduals or groups looking to get started with, contribute to, or learn more about open source.
+Open Source Academy aims to provide guidance to indviduals or groups looking to get started with, contribute to, or learn more about open source.

 ## Why?
 [Have a few reasons!](https://www.google.com/search?q=why+should+I+care+about+open+source)